RCBiczok/ParaUnity/README.md

    nmake
    ```

-3. **Compile the ParaView plugin:** Navigate to the subfolder `ParaView/Unity3DPlugin` and run the folowing commands
+3. **Compile the ParaView plugin:** Navigate to the subfolder `ParaView/Unity3DPlugin` and run the following commands
   inside a terminal (e.g. cmd.exe):

    ```